Rethunk-Tech/TraceTrim/README.md

 - **Check Go installation**: Ensure Go 1.21+ is installed (`go version`)
 - **Verify binary**: Ensure the binary is not corrupted (`ls -la tracetrim`)
 - **Check permissions**: Ensure the binary is executable (`chmod +x tracetrim`)
-- **Platform compatibility**: Ensure you're running on a supported platform (Windows 7+, macOS 10.6+, Linux with X11)
+- **Platform compatibility**: Ensure you're running on a supported platform (Windows, macOS, Linux)

 #### 2. Clipboard Access Denied

 **Symptoms**: "Failed to initialize clipboard monitor" errors **Possible Causes**: Missing permissions, incompatible environment, system restrictions

-**Platform-Specific Solutions**:

-**Windows**:

-- Run as administrator if clipboard access fails
-- Check Windows version (Vista+ required)
-- Verify no other application has exclusive clipboard access
-- Try running from Command Prompt instead of PowerShell

-**macOS**:

-- Grant Accessibility permissions (see detailed steps in Platform-Specific section)
-- Check System Preferences > Security & Privacy > Privacy > Accessibility
+**Solutions**:

-- Ensure terminal application (Terminal, iTerm, etc.) has permissions
+- Ensure the application has permission to access the clipboard
-- Try restarting the application after granting permissions
+- Try restarting the application

-**Linux**:

-- Install clipboard utilities: `sudo apt-get install xclip` (Ubuntu/Debian) or `sudo yum install xsel` (CentOS/RHEL)
-- Verify X11 is running: `echo $DISPLAY` should show a display number
-- Check if in SSH session without X forwarding: use `ssh -X` for X11 forwarding
+- Check if another application has exclusive clipboard access
+- On Linux, ensure a clipboard manager is running

 #### 3. Stack Traces Not Being Cleaned